 Winter session runs between fall and spring semesters.
 All courses are offered online, at the Regional Learning Alliance or off-campus (internships).
 Students are permitted to take up to 7 credits in Winter session.
 Information on Winter session is made available through a Winter session website in early November.

-Students may obtain official transcripts of their academic records from the Office of Academic Records and Summer School by written request.
+Students may obtain official transcripts of their academic records from the Office of Academic Records and Registration by written request.
 Transcripts may be mailed, faxed or sent electronically.
 There is no cost for regularly processed transcripts (48-72 hour turnaround).
 Same day service costs $10 per transcript requested.
 A complimentary copy of the transcript is sent to all students upon graduation.
 Transcripts are not released to students who have outstanding financial obligations, or other holds at the university.
 The University only issues OFFICIAL transcripts.
 Unofficial transcripts for currently enrolled students exist on MySRU.

 A student’s academic transcript will indicate any disciplinary action taken that leads to separation from the institution.
 That is, should a student be suspended or dismissed from the university under the provisions of the Code of Conduct, a notation will be placed on the student’s transcript for the duration of the sanction.
 The notation will be removed upon expiration or by action of the Provost and Vice President for Academic and Student Affairs or Associate Provost for Student Success.